irfixq/Avocado_King/README.md

 # Avocado_King
-Prediction of Avocado price using Linear Regression and SVM
+Prediction of Avocado price and sales using machine learning.

-This is the step to run this code on Google Colab